Krithiv-7/Murder-Mystery-Bot-main/help.md

 ## Joining a Game
 - Create a lobby with `!create` (or `/create`).
 You’ll be added automatically.
 - Share the lobby ID with others.
 They can join using `!join <ID>` (or `/join <ID>`).
 Use `!list` (or `/list`) to find IDs.
+- If you have the Discord Administrator permission, include `-overwriteAdminWarning` when joining a lobby (for example: `!join 0 -overwriteAdminWarning`).
 - You can only be in one lobby at a time.
 Use `!leave` before creating or joining another lobby.
  - Lobby owners can force start their lobby with `!forceStart` (`!ownerstart`/`!fs`).